guybrush77/rapidobj/README.md

 target_link_libraries(my_app PRIVATE rapidobj::rapidobj)
 ```
-Once the package has been successfully installed, RapidObj folder can be deleted.
+Once the package has been successfully installed, RapidObj directory can be deleted.

 #### Embedded